kbaird/Fate-XSLT/characters/XiaoJiahuo/jadepunk_gm_plans.md

     to seize the High Port and was silenced (JP99, STotC Indonesia 1951)
     - _38 Dragons_ ("Triple Prosperity") crime family or
       _People's Front for Rectification of Grievances_

-#### "Courtney" NPC (if needed)
-  - Several red herrings for technical problems with the drones
-  - Some fancy parties, she's expected to attend to show the corp/family flag
-  - through [Some Method] discovers evidence of coverup

 #### Researcher Predecessor
   - Name, nationality, sex, other details